Back to National Guide

 What Affects the Cost

 • Texture matching.
 Some Perth homes from the 1980s and 1990s have textured or stippled ceiling finishes.
 Matching these on a repair is harder than a smooth finish.
+Skim-coating the full ceiling to a smooth Level 4 finish is often a better option than attempting spot-matches.

 A single plasterboard patch in a post-2000 home in Joondalup or Canning Vale sits toward $200.
-Multiple ceiling repairs involving water damage, sheet replacement, and texture matching in an older Fremantle cottage pushes toward $1,450.
+Multiple ceiling repairs involving water damage, full sheet replacement, and texture matching in an older Fremantle cottage pushes toward $1,450.

 Perth-Specific Considerations